-The IC requested a total net output capacity of as measured at the POI.
-The Parties acknowledge that should the Generating Facility exceed this value or if the Generating Facility is capable of exceeding this value, the IC shall be required to install, own and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system, as approved by SCE, that will ensure the Generating Facility complies with these restrictions.
+The IC has requested a total net capacity of as measured at the high-side of the main step-transformer(s) and at the POI.
+The Parties acknowledge that should the Generating Facility exceeds these values or is capable of exceeding these values the IC agrees to: install, own, operate and maintain a control limiting device or, alternatively, limit output by means of configuring the Generating Facility's control system.
+This is to ensure the Generating Facility does not exceed the total net capacity at the high-side of the main step-up transformer(s) and POI.